Set up IWD

 Use Agent Setup to define agents and agent groups who will handle work items from your external systems.

-Configure Agent Desktop for the agents in your contact center.
+Configure Agent Workspace for the agents in your contact center.

 Create a routing application